eric-pierce/freshapi/README.md

 ## Acknowledgements

-- Major thanks to Tiny Tiny RSS and its developer Fox for making the best self-hosted RSS reader available
+- Major thanks to Tiny Tiny RSS and its developer Andrew for making the best self-hosted RSS reader available
-- Thanks to the FreshRSS team for both expanding on the Google Reader API and for providing an excellent example of implementation using PHP found at [here](https://github.com/FreshRSS/FreshRSS/blob/edge/p/api/greader.php)
+- Thanks to the FreshRSS team for both expanding on the Google Reader API and for providing an excellent example of implementation using PHP found [here](https://github.com/FreshRSS/FreshRSS/blob/edge/p/api/greader.php)

 ## Disclaimer